khanhkhoktvn/Fixed-Colmines92-s-achgen/README.md

 ## Updated for SteamDB 2025 Layout

-This fork updates the original **achgen** by [Colmines92](https://github.com/Colmines92) to support the new SteamDB achievement page structure (now under `/stats/`).
+This fork updates the original **achgen** by [Colmines92](https://github.com/Colmines92) to support the new SteamDB achievement page structure.

 ### Changes:
 - Fixed achievement parsing (`div.achievement` layout)